Overtime Pay and Compensatory Time Off

 Fair Labor Standards Act of 1938, as amended (“FLSA”): Federal law that establishes minimum wage and overtime standards for employees.

-Exempt Employee: An employee, who, in general, is paid at least $455 per week, is paid a salary rather than on an hourly basis, and performs the duties of an exempt executive, administrative or professional.
+Exempt Employee: An employee, who, in general, meets certain salary criteria under FLSA regulations, is paid a salary rather than on an hourly basis, and performs the duties of an exempt executive, administrative or professional.
 Whether an employee is exempt depends on his or her duties, responsibilities and salary.
 Human Resources will determine a job’s FLSA status based on the duties and responsibilities of the position.

 Non-Exempt Employee: An employee whose job duties do not fall under one of the exemptions to the overtime provisions of the FLSA.
 Human Resources will determine a job’s FLSA status based on the duties and responsibilities of the position.